rashmiwomensclinic/rashmiwomensclinic.github.io/_posts/2025-11-08-preconceptional-counselling.md

 * Reviewing your medical, surgical, and family history

-* Checking and managing conditions like diabetes, thyroid disorders, or anemia
+* Checking and managing conditions like diabetes, thyroid disorders, anemia and other pre-existing medical conditions

 * Ensuring vaccinations are up to date

+* Starting pre-conceptional medication

 * Discussing nutrition, folic acid, and lifestyle habits